enricomarcovergara/Course-Project---Getting-and-Cleaning-Data/README.md

-# GETTING AND CLEANING DATA COURSE PROJECT
+# GETTING AND CLEANING DATA: COURSE PROJECT

 DISCLAIMER: This repository is created to store all the necessary files for the completion of Getting and Cleaning Data Module of the Data Science Course.